-GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING AND TECHNOLOGY DESIGN AND CRITICAL THINKING
+DESIGN AND CRITICAL THINKING

-Code: GR20A2103 L/T/P/C:3/0/0/3
+Course Code : GR22A2106 L/T/P/C: 3/0/0/3

-- 1) Recognize the importance of Design Thinking in engineering and business applications. - 2) To understand the steps to create personas in the define phase of DT. - 3) To familiarize the steps in the ideate phase of DT - 4) Being able to understand the importance of the prototype phase in DT. - 5) Recognize the importance of service value proposition.
+- 1. Recognize the importance of Design Thinking in engineering and business applications. - 2.
+To understand the steps to create personas in the define phase of DT. - 3.
+To familiarize the steps in the ideate phase of DT - 4.
+Being able to understand the importance of the prototype phase in DT. - 5.
+Recognize the importance of service value proposition.

-1) understand the application of Design Thinking in engineering and business application.

-How to empathize and Identify the steps in the DT process

-- 2) Create personas in the define phase of DT.
-Recognize the steps to create problem statements in the define phase of DT - 3) Apply the steps in the ideate phase of DT.
+- 1. Understand the application of Design Thinking in engineering and business application and how to empathize and identify the steps in the DT process - 2.
+Create personas in the define phase of DT.
+Recognize the steps to create problem statements in the define phase of DT - 3.
+Apply the steps in the ideate phase of DT.
 Recognize how doodling can help to express ideas.
-Apply storytelling in presenting ideas and prototypes - 4) Create a prototype for the Idea chosen - 5) Create a value proposition statement.
+Apply storytelling in presenting ideas and prototypes - 4.
+Create a prototype for the Idea chosen - 5.
+Create a value proposition statement.
 Recognize the best practices of the testing phase in DT.
 Test a prototype created through a DT process.
 Recognize how DT can help in functional work